The Mathematics Placement Assessment will help you and your advisor determine the right Mathematics course for you.

-Yes, you may take up to 3 placement assessments (an initial assessment plus up to two additional attempts) within six months of your first assessment.
+Yes, you may take up to 3 placement assessments (an initial assessment plus up to two additional attempts) within twelve months of your first assessment.
 However, to make each attempt worthwhile, it is important that you spend time working in your ALEKS Prep and Learning Module in between placement assessments so that you can improve your skills.

 Can I retake the ALEKS Placement Assessment immediately?

 You must wait 48 hours between placement assessments.
 There is generally no benefit to re-taking the assessment immediately after completing a prior attempt.
 Unlike the SAT or ACT, you cannot improve your results by simply re-taking the assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten or to learn new material.

 Must I work in my ALEKS Prep and Learning Module between placement assessments?